Brown water? Dead fish? Odd smell? Blame mahogany tide

 Tom Guay, executive director of the Severn River Association, fears that river’s bloom will lead to a repeat of last year’s dead zone, which covered 5 square miles of the Severn’s bottom.
 The mahogany tide this year stretched the entire length of the 14-mile river.

-“It just looks like you’re plowing through sewage,” said Guay during a brief break from his regular river patrols to fill his boat up with fuel.
+“It just looks like you’re plowing through sewage,” said Guay during a brief break from his regular river patrols to fill his boat up with gas.
 “It’s ugly.”

 Jeremy Cox is a Bay Journal staff writer who can be reached at jcox@bayjournal.com.
 This article was distributed by the Bay Journal News Service.